zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 **Forecast:** Oracle Analytics Server offers a user-friendly method to leverage advanced analytics functions on a chart with a single mouse click.
 Having advanced analytical functions like forecast provides a strong capability to business users who want to have better insights into their data.

 ### Prerequisites ###
-This lab assumes you have completed the following labs:
+This lab assumes you have completed the following labs;
 - Lab 1: Login to Oracle Cloud
 - Lab 2: Generate SSH Key
 - Lab 3: Create Compute Instance